 The good news is that we’ve seen that investment in processing infrastructure and agronomy training can unlock that inherent quality.
 This can help provide better incomes for African farmers and allow coffee-lovers around the globe to enjoy unique new origins.

-In our experience, partnerships across sectors – government, business, civil society – are a really effective way to facilitate and leverage these investments to generate the greatest impact.
+In our experience, partnerships across sectors – government, business, and civil society – are a really effective way to facilitate and leverage these investments to generate the greatest impact.

 What is the biggest driving force when it comes to building competitive farms, businesses, and industries in developing countries?